-A series of demonstrations will take place 12 April over what construction unions claim is undercutting and exploitation of workers by Danish companies working in the UK.
+A series of protests will be held on April 12 in response to what construction unions claim is undercutting and exploitation of workers by Danish companies operating in the UK.

-Unite and the GMB said firms involved in the construction of two multimillion pound energy-from-waste projects are paying workers up to 61 per cent below agreed industry rates.
-Some receive only minimum wage and have to pay for their own accommodation and travel.
+According to Unite and the GMB, companies involved in the construction of two multimillion-pound energy-from-waste projects are paying workers up to 61% less than agreed-upon industry rates.
+Some are paid only the minimum wage and must pay for their own housing and transportation.

-Representatives from Unite and the GMB will hand a petition containing over 5,000 signatures to the Danish embassy in London calling on the Danish government to launch an inquiry.
+Representatives from Unite and the GMB will deliver a petition with over 5,000 signatures to the Danish embassy in London, requesting that the Danish government launch an investigation.

-There will also be protests at projects in Rotherham in South Yorkshire and Sandwich in Kent, with a further demonstration at the UK offices of one of the contractors, Babcock & Wilcox Volund, in Solihull in the West Midlands.
+Protests will also be held at projects in Rotherham, South Yorkshire, and Sandwich, Kent, as well as at the UK offices of one of the contractors, Babcock & Wilcox Volund, in Solihull, West Midlands.

-They also claim that the principal contractor at the £175m Sandwich project, Burmeister & Wain Scandinavian Contractor, does not pay the hourly bonus, industry sick pay, enhanced holiday pay, travel and accommodation allowances or other benefits, and that it refuses to allow union access to the workforce.
+They also claim that Burmeister & Wain Scandinavian Contractor, the main contractor on the £175 million Sandwich project, does not pay the hourly bonus, industry sick pay, enhanced holiday pay, travel and accommodation allowances, or other benefits, and that it refuses to allow union access to the workforce.

-Bernard McAulay, Unite national officer for construction, said: "Construction workers are angry that Danish companies are exploiting workers and undercutting pay rates to boost their profits.
+According to Bernard McAulay, Unite’s national officer for construction, “Construction workers are enraged that Danish companies exploit workers and undercut pay rates to increase profits.

 “This exploitation cannot be allowed to go unchallenged; it is vital that workers and the general public know what companies are trying to get away with on major projects and ensure their misdeeds are brought to account.”

-In a statement, BWSC told Builder & Engineer is it committed to being a responsible business and to upholding high ethical standards in its operations and supply chain.
+BWSC told Builder & Engineer in a statement that it is committed to being a responsible business and upholding high ethical standards in its operations and supply chain.

-It added that it is company policy that business is conducted in compliance with applicable laws and binding international conventions, and that all subcontract work must contain specific provision that skilled M&E workers, regardless of nationality, are paid in compliance with appropriate rates as set forth in the NAECI.
-Furthermore, all-inclusive rates paid by BWSC cover entitlements such as transport, travel and accommodation allowance.
+It also stated that it is company policy to conduct business in accordance with applicable laws and binding international conventions, and that all subcontract work must include a specific provision requiring skilled M&E workers, regardless of nationality, to be paid at appropriate rates as set forth in the NAECI.
+Furthermore, BWSC’s all-inclusive rates cover entitlements such as transportation, travel, and lodging allowance.

-“Furthermore, we have an established third-party audit system in place with KPMG to ensure compliance with these terms and conditions.
+“Furthermore, we have a third-party audit system in place with KPMG to ensure that these terms and conditions are followed.